 You can also choose to add slides to your report for your conclusions or personally mail reports to clients with an email overview.
 This depends on your agency workload and whether you want to remove the scheduled element of reporting.

-Agorapulse is an agency favorite because they understand our pain points and address them head-on.
-They also know the time constraints, client demands, and resourcing struggles faced by most.
+Agorapulse is an agency favorite because they understand our struggle when it comes to creating multiple client reports, and address them head-on.
+They also know the time constraints, client demands, and resourcing issues faced by most marketing agencies.